Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/index.md

 ### Train Data Preprocessing

-Extracted headers and features are saved in `data_class`.
+Extracted headers and features are saved in `data_class` format.

 1. Header extraction from DICOM and saved as list of lists:

-   * 12 headers for MR
-   * 10 headers for CT
 2. Feature extraction from headers → list of lists
-3. Grouped by study case folder → saved as JSON
+3. Grouped by study case folder → saved as grouped_JSON

 **Example Train Data**: